TusharRakheja/AutomataLanguage/README.md

 You've seen how the **`print`** and **`printr`** commands work.
 That's basically how **console is used as a sink**.
 Nothing more to the interface!

 However, **console sourcing** is a new thing we haven't talked about.
 In interactive mode it's obviously not needed.
-But if you're interpreting an Autolang source file, here's how you should use console sourcing!
+But if you're interpreting an Autolang source file, here's how you should use console sourcing.

 ![ConsoleSource](http://i.imgur.com/b3N7rzv.gif)